Tomer007/Reload/README.md

 well now we are in my own great IDE.

-lets try and check the first commit.
+lets try and check the first lets do conflict  commit.